 Tickets to the 10,000-seat arena sold out within a day.
-However ticket counterfeiting and other factors including a ticket printing error resulted in between 20,000 and 25,000 people turning out for the event.
-The massive crowds outside the venue that were not able to gain entry (some of whom had legitimate tickets for the event) broke through the gates.
+But ticket counterfeiting and other factors, including a ticket printing error resulted in more than 20,000 people turning out for the event.
+The massive crowd outside the venue, which included some fans who had tickets for the event but couldn’t get in, broke through the gates.
 This forced the police to shut the concert down after only one song.

 Taking to the WJW airwaves the next evening, Freed apologized to listeners for the previous night’s events.
-“If anyone…had told us that some 20 or 25,000 people would try to get into a dance—I suppose you would have been just like me.
+“If anyone … had told us that some 20,000 or 25,000 people would try to get into a dance — I suppose you would have been just like me.
 You would have laughed and said they were crazy,” Freed told his listeners.

-So while the world’s first rock and roll concert was a resounding success in terms of attendance but not so much in terms of content, it unquestionably changed the course of history.
+So while the world’s first rock ‘n’ roll concert was a resounding success in terms of attendance but not so much in terms of content, it unquestionably changed the course of history.

 See the Top 100 Albums of the ’60s